lowlydba/documentation/content/en/security_platform/cspm/getting_started/azure.md

 kind: documentation
 ---

-Cloud Security Posture Management (CSPM)...
+Cloud Security Posture Management (CSPM) makes it easier to assess and visualize the current and historic security posture of your Azure resources, automate audit evidence collection, and catch misconfigurations that leave your organization vulnerable to attacks.

 ## Set up the Datadog Azure integration